ndhorton/ls170/ls171/spot_wiki_questions.md

 **What is a URL and what components does it have?**

 A URL, or Uniform Resource Locator, is a string of characters that locates a specific resource.
+A URL is a subset of the more general concept of a Uniform Resource Identifier (URI), a string of characters that identifies a resource.
+URLs, in addition to identifying a resource, also specify the location of a resource and a means of accessing it.
+URLs thus provide a system of addressing for web resources.

 **What is a Query string?
 What it is used for?**

 **What URL encoding is and when it might be used for?**
 **Which characters have to be encoded in the URL?
 Why?**
 **What is www in the URL?**